Beograd (band): The beginnings (1980–1981)

-Success and breakup (1982-1983)
+Success and breakup (1982–1983)

 During the spring of 1982, the band released the 7-inch single "Sanjaš li u boji" ("Do You Dream In Color?") with the song "TV" as the B-side.
-The single, featuring Dejan Stanisavljević as the author of both music and lyrics, arranged and produced by Saša Habić, was released through Jugoton.
+The single, featuring Dejan Stanisavljević as the author of both music and lyrics, was arranged and produced by Saša Habić and released through Jugoton record label.
 Because it had been released in 500 copies only, the single is today considered a rarity and a collector's item.

-From August until November 1982, the band recorded the material for their debut album at the PGP-RTB Studio V. The following year, the label released their debut album Remek depo (a pun coming from the term Remek delo which means Masterpiece, and the word depo, which means warehouse), featuring a combination of synth-pop and brass instrument-oriented soul, with politically provocative lyrics in the song like "Kontrolori" ("Controllers"), "Opasne igre" ("Dangerous Games") and "Mrak" ("The Dark").
-All the lyrics were written by Stanisavljević, with the exception of lyrics for "Ulice su noćas..." ("Tonight the Streets Are..."), written by Milutin Petrović (who would later gain prominence as a member of Heroji).
+From August until November 1982, the band recorded the material for their debut album at the PGP-RTB Studio V. The following year, the label released their debut album Remek depo (a pun coming from the term Remek delo which means Masterpiece, and the word depo, which means warehouse), featuring a blend of synth-pop and brass instrument-oriented soul, with politically provocative lyrics in the song like "Kontrolori" ("Controllers"), "Opasne igre" ("Dangerous Games") and "Mrak" ("The Dark").
+All the lyrics were written by Stanisavljević, with the exception of lyrics for "Ulice su noćas..." ("Tonight the Streets Are..."), written by Milutin Petrović (who would later gain prominence as a member of Heroji and a film director).
 The album was produced by Saša Habić and featured timpanist Borislav "Bora Longa" Pavićević, avant-garde saxophonist Paul Pignon, and veteran jazz trumpeter Stjepko Gut as guest performers.
 The album brought the hits "Kontrolori" and "Opasne igre" and reached the fourth position on the Džuboks magazine top ten Yugoslav rock albums list in March 1983, remaining on the top ten list for twelve weeks.
-After the album release, in mid-1983, Stanisavljević left the band to work with the band Du Du A, and thus Beograd disbanded.
+After the album release, in mid-1983, Stanisavljević left the band to work with the band Du Du A, Beograd thus disbanding.